FAForever/faf-stack/README.md

         1. Click `New` and enter Label: `FAF Username`, Alias: `faf_username`, Object: `Contact`, Group: `Core`, Data Type: `Text`, Required: `Yes`, Available for segments: `No`, Is Unique Identifier: `Yes`.
 Click `Save & Close`
         1. Open the field `Email` and set Required: `Yes`

+## Grafana

+### Initial Setup

+1. Log into Grafana using `admin/admin`
+1. Add a Prometheus datasource named `Prometheus` at `http://faf-prometheus:9090`
+1. Go to global organization settings and change the name from `Main org.` to `Forged Alliance Forever`.
+This is required to enable anonymous access, too.